Ryan McMahon Player Props: Rockies vs. Guardians

 Ryan McMahon At The Plate

-- McMahon has six doubles, four home runs and nine walks while hitting .238.
+- McMahon is hitting .238 with six doubles, four home runs and nine walks.

-- McMahon has driven in a run in eight games this season (34.8%), including two games with multiple runs batted in.
+- In eight games this season (34.8%), McMahon has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.